 After his time as Finance Director for OgilvyOne and Director of Commercial Strategy and Operations for EMEA, John became Worldwide Commercial Director.
 Managing a team of Commercial Directors based throughout the world and responsible for managing global client relationships commercially, he has been integral to driving the adoption of commercial best practice across the globe, including pricing, negotiation, procurement strategy, new business and commercial training.

-Lauren is Executive Partner, Chief Marketing Officer, Worldwide.
+Lauren is Executive Partner, Chief Marketing Officer, Worldwide & President, New York.
 As Ogilvy’s chief brand champion, Lauren is responsible for the direction and reputation of one of the world’s most recognized brands and award-winning creative agencies.
 She leads overall brand strategy, global communications, social media and corporate responsibility on behalf of the company.